islandora-interest-groups/Islandora-Documentation-Interest-Group/projects/2022_IslandoraCon_DIG-workshop.md

 ## Short description
 _Please provide a short description of your proposed session (can be an abstract, or a few sentences)_

-The Islandora Documentation Interest Group (DIG) welcomes all, technical and non-developer, newbies and veterans, to help build better documentation.
+The Islandora Documentation Interest Group (DIG) welcomes all, technical and non-developer folks, newbies and veterans, to help build better documentation.
 Join us for a 1-hour workshop providing the tools for creating and editing documentation.
   * Intro: About DIG
   * Tour of the existing documentation pages
   * Github: how to create an account, how to navigate the documentation repository, how to create issues, how to edit/build/test documentation pages, how to create and merge pull requests